Proposed Constitutional Amendment for the State of Colorado

 (1)The right of no person to keep and bear arms in defense of his home, person and property, or in aid of the civil power when thereto legally summoned, shall be called in question; but nothing herein contained shall be construed to justify the practice of carrying concealed weapons.

-(2) This right is fundamental and includes the right of individuals to buy, sell, transfer, own, loan, possess, transport, carry, and operate firearms as well as all standard, necessary, customary, or usual equipment and accessories including magazines and ammunition.
+(2) The right described in subsection (1) of this section is fundamental and includes the right of individuals to buy, sell, transfer, own, loan, possess, transport, carry, and operate firearms as well as all standard, necessary, customary, or usual equipment and accessories including magazines and ammunition.

-(3) Each law enacted after January 1, 2013 that restricts or limits this right to any extent is hereby repealed.
+(3) Each Colorado law enacted on and after January 1, 2013, and before the effective date of this measure that restricts or limits the right described in subsection (1) of this section to any extent is hereby repealed.
 The repeal of these laws shall not be construed to affirm laws enacted prior to January 1, 2013.

-(4) From the date this amendment becomes effective, no law, except a law enacted by a vote of the people, shall restrict or limit this right to any extent.
+(4) From the date this amendment becomes effective, no Colorado law, except a law enacted by a vote of the people, shall restrict or limit the right described in subsection (1) of this section to any extent.